kieran-gray/fern-labour/README.md

 ### Event-Driven System

-The application uses Apache Kafka for asynchronous event processing, primarily enabling the decoupling of notification handling (sending emails and texts) from the triggers of the notifications.
+The application uses Kafka for asynchronous event processing, for two different reasons:
+- Decoupling notification handling (sending emails and texts) from the triggers of the notifications (endpoints).
+- Triggering side-effects across multiple aggregates.
+  - The event types used for this purpose are:
+    - `subscriber.subscribed_to`
+    - `subscriber.unsubscribed_from`
+  - These events are triggered in the `Subscriber` aggregate, and cause additional logic to run on the `BirthingPerson` aggregate.

 ## Technical Stack

 - **Framework**: FastAPI
 - **Database**: PostgreSQL
-- **Message Broker**: Apache Kafka
+- **Message Broker**: Kafka
 - **Dependency Injection**: Dishka
 - **Notifications**:
   - Twilio SDK for SMS